damla-jpg/yacy_cf_backend/README.md

 ### Configuring Peers

-To configure peers for collaborative filtering, add their socket ports in the `config.json` file.
-This will enable communication between peers for the filtering process.
+To configure peers for collaborative filtering, add them to your whitelist.

 ### Monitoring and Logging